Click on the photos for more information about each piece.

 This screen print comments on the common crime of femicide and is featured in the book ‘Women; Inspiring quotes and artistic Responses’.
 Also nominated for the Social Art Award, Berlin Institute for Art and Innovation 2019 https://social-art-award.org/award2019?contest=photo-detail&photo_id=941 and was shortlisted for the art prize at FrikiFish Magazine Barcelona 2020. http://the-confinement-chronicle.frikifish.com/

 This mixed media alter style art object celebrates the sacred cycle of menstruation.
 The yoni is crafted as an object to be cherished and loved to mirror the concept of self-love and self- care.
 Celebrating the journey of the egg, the engorgement of the womb, and the shedding of the womb lining and flowing of the blood.

 The image shows a detail of this large textile based diptych, which comments on cultural views of menstruation.

-Mixed media piece made for the centenary of WW1 1,568 Sawdust Hearts Project in Scarborough.
+Mixed media piece made for the centenary of WW1 1,568 Sawdust Hearts Project at Woodend Gallery, Scarborough, North Yorkshire, UK.
 In making this piece I wanted to comment on the intense stress military personnel endure during war time and the potential ‘unseen’ damage war causes.
 Shell shock was born under the abysmal circumstances of trench warfare and many men who return homed relived the horrors of the past repeatedly.

 Digital Image that comments on toxic patriarchal rape culture.